- Laws & Regulations

 This depends on how the service rate was set initially.

-- Work Activity Programs and Community-Based Day Programs – Providers of these services may request a rate adjustment from the Department if any employees are paid less than $9.00 per hour.
+- Community-Based Day, In-Home Respite Agencies, and Work Activity Programs, may request a rate adjustment from the Department if any employee is paid less than $10.50 per hour1.
 More detailed information can be found here.

-- Community Care Facilities – The proposed Alternative Residential Model (ARM) rate schedule, effective July 1, 2014, can be found here.
-Since this schedule will be adjusted with approval of the State budget, providers with ARM rates do not need to submit rate adjustment requests.
+- Community Care Facilities - The updated Alternative Residential Model (ARM) rate schedule, effective January 1, 2017, can be found here.
+Providers with ARM rates do not need to submit rate adjustment requests.

 - Rates for a variety of services are set through negotiation between providers and regional centers.
-Providers with rates set in this manner may negotiate a rate adjustment with the regional center if any employees are paid less than $9.00 per hour.
+Providers with rates set in this manner may negotiate a rate adjustment with the regional center, if they employ 26 or more employees and any employees are paid less than $10.50 per hour.
 Providers should contact their local regional center for more information on submitting rate adjustment requests.